-Maria and Juan are playing a game, 'Numerical', using Board 1 and Board 2.
+Maria and Juan are playing a Numerical game, using Board 1 and Board 2.
 The players move their markers according to the number operations on the cards that they draw from the card pile.
-The winner is the first player to end a turn on their pre-nominated 'Home square'.
+The first player to reach the HOME SQUARE is the winner.